GabrielF98/GRBSNWebtool/README.md

 The GRB-SN Webtool was created by Gabriel Finneran and Antonio Martin-Carrillo at University College Dublin.
 An in depth look at the tool can be found in this [paper]().

-# Alert us about missing/bad data or omitted GRB-SN associations
+# Missing/bad data or missing GRB-SN associations
 If you are aware of any missing observations, erroneous data or additional bulk data (e.g. isotropic energy/magnitude) for any of the events in the catalogue you can log this as an issue [here](https://github.com/GabrielF98/GRBSNWebtool/issues/new?assignees=GabrielF98&labels=add+data&template=alert-us-about-missing-data.md&title=Missing+data+for+%3Cevent+name+here%3E).

 If there is an association which has been confirmed and is missing from the tool you can log this as an issue [here](https://github.com/GabrielF98/GRBSNWebtool/issues/new?assignees=GabrielF98&labels=missingGRBSN&template=alert-us-about-missing-event.md&title=Missing+data+for+%3Cevent+name+here%3E)